didrichsen/PGR209_Backend_Prog_Exam/README.md

 and finally, the machine – in that specific order.
 Each machine is aware of its subassemblies, and subassemblies are linked to their respective parts.

-Worth nothing, if a Machine is deleted, its underlying subassemblies and parts are deleted in that order.
+Worth noting, if a Machine is deleted, its underlying subassemblies and parts are deleted in that order.

 Our Order system is designed to receive a list of ids when relying on **Request objects**.